Cornelius Vanderbilt Professor of Political Economy, Vanderbilt University

 Professor of Law (by Courtesy)

 Professor Wiseman has research and teaching interests in American political institutions and positive political economy, focusing on legislative and electoral politics, regulation, bureaucratic politics, and business-government relations.
 He is the author of The Internet Economy: Access, Taxes, and Market Structure (Brookings Institution Press, 2001), and Legislative Effectiveness in the United States Congress: The Lawmakers (2014, Cambridge University Press; coauthored with Craig Volden); and he has published research in journals including the American Political Science Review, American Journal of Political Science, the Journal of Politics, Legislative Studies Quarterly and the Journal of Theoretical Politics.
-Current projects include examining the impact of executive oversight of bureaucratic rulemaking on lawmaking in the United States and other developed democracies, a study of the causes and consequences of legislative effectiveness in the United States Congress, studying the role of party competition in legislative politics and policymaking, studying the politics of contemporary rulemaking processes in the United States, and assessing the prospects for substantive industry self-regulation.
+His current projects include exploring the causes and consequences of legislative effectiveness in the United States Congress, studying the role of party competition in legislative politics and policymaking, studying the politics of contemporary rulemaking processes in the United States, and assessing the prospects for substantive industry self-regulation.